HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/DX Performance of Small Config for Rendering and Basic Tuning to Improve Response Time.md

 - Each leaf site area contains ten content items, for a total of 12,800 content items across the libraries.

-- Half of the content items are visible to "Anonymous" and "All Authenticated" users
+- Half of the content items are visible to "Anonymous" and "All Authenticated" users.

 - The other half are visible only to members of ten groups per content item.
 These ten groups are spread out among the 500 groups assumed to exist in the test LDAP (and assumed to be called "Group0000" through "Group0499").

 - Half of the content items (spread evenly over each type described above) are profiled with the keyword "MENU".

-- There are twenty test portal pages created under the label "PerformanceTest".
-Each has a friendly URL of the form "<context-root>/perf/page-xx".
+- There are 20 test portal pages created under the label "PerformanceTest".
+Each has a friendly URL in the form "<context-root>/perf/page-xx".

-- Each page contains six WCM Viewer portlets that show content below one of the twenty top level site areas.
-Pages 01 to 04 show content from site areas "SA01" through "SA04" in library "PerformanceTestContent01", and pages 05 to 08 show content from site areas "SA01" through "SA04" in library "PerformanceTestContent02" etc.
+- Each page contains six WCM Viewer portlets that show content below one of the twenty top-level site areas.For example, Pages 01 to 04 show content from site areas "SA01" through "SA04" in library "PerformanceTestContent01", and pages 05 to 08 show content from site areas "SA01" through "SA04" in library "PerformanceTestContent02" etc.

 - Four of the portlets on each page show single content items.
-For page 01 these would be the first content items in site areas "SA01.01.01.01", "SA01.02.01.01", "SA01.03.01.01" and "SA01.04.01.01" respectively.
+For page 01, these are the first content items in site areas "SA01.01.01.01", "SA01.02.01.01", "SA01.03.01.01", and "SA01.04.01.01" respectively.
 Other pages follow the same pattern.

 - Another portlet on each page shows a navigator of site areas and content items below the same top-level area.